core-wg/transport-indication/draft-ietf-core-transport-indication.md

 For example,
 CoAP over GATT {{?I-D.amsuess-core-coap-over-gatt}}
-removes the colons from Bluetooth Low Energy MAC addresses like 00:11:22:33:44:55 and combines them into authority compoennts such as `001122334455.ble.arpa`.
+removes the colons from Bluetooth Low Energy MAC addresses like 00:11:22:33:44:55 and combines them into authority components such as `001122334455.ble.arpa`.
 Slipmux {{?I-D.bormann-t2trg-slipmux}}
 might use the locally significant device name `/dev/ttyUSB0` as `coap://ttyUSB0.dev.alt/`.